-Liz Cheney says she could leave GOP if Trump is 2024 nominee – live
+Trump’s nicknames for DeSantis revealed as GOP discuss Biden impeachment – live

-Trump news – live: Cheney says she could leave GOP as Jan 6 committee ‘aware’ of White House call to rioter
+Trump news – live: New book reveals ex-president’s nicknames for DeSantis as GOP talks Biden impeachment

-House panel will hold another public hearing on Wednesday to examine Capitol attack
+Jan 6 committee will hold another public hearing on Wednesday to examine Capitol attack

 Former president Donald Trump claims he can declassify top secret documents just ‘by thinking about it’